noviceGuru/noviceGuru/README.md

 <br>

 ## Interested In
-Pretty much everything about the future, from sticking my nose into `bash` scripting (yes, it comes from the past but I don't think it'll die soon) to learning `Go` and learning `Data Structures` and optimizing `Algorithms`.
-I really love deploying my own apps.
+Pretty much everything about software.
+`Server Side Rendering`, `SEO` and setting up `CI/CD` pipelines.
+I really love deploying my own apps, and adapting new technologies in each project.
+I can't remember two projects of mine with identic stacks.

 `Performance optimization` is what I find very interesting within `Frontend development`.
+It's crazy how you can improve a web app by finding better structure and algorithms.